ulule/loukoum/README.md

 }
 ```

-Let's create a `FindComments` method to retrieve these comments, in our case we want an `INNER JOIN` but loukoum
+Let's create a `FindComments` method to retrieve these comments.

-also supports `LEFT JOIN` and `RIGHT JOIN`.
+In this scenario we will use an `INNER JOIN` but loukoum also supports `LEFT JOIN` and `RIGHT JOIN`.

 ```go
 // FindComments retrieves comment by users.